Anyside111/ECS-260-Data-Analysis/README.md

 2. **Install Dependencies**: Install the necessary Python packages by running the following command:

-*Note: A `requirements.txt` file should be created listing all the necessary packages.*

 3. **Run the Scripts**:
 - To capture and store the metrics, run:
   ```